 Perhaps best of all was Jason Nahrung's session of interviewing Alison Goodman - in lieu of a guest-of-honour speech from Alison.
 Jason did a smooth job as interviewer, while Alison was fascinating as an interviewee.
 I could listen to her all day once she gets onto her favourite topic: the craft of writing fiction.
 This was great, memorable, useful stuff.

 Somewhere amongst it all, I also appeared on four panels in addition to my reading (moderating one of them: on science fiction and religion).
-My panel on "Where are the wonderwomen?" was especially interesting, given that we've been talking about similar topics quite a bit here at the Hellfire Club.
+My panel on "Where are the wonderwomen?" was especially interesting, given that we've been talking about similar topics quite a bit on this blog.
 I also did an interview with Adam Ford (about human enhancement technologies), and I expect this will make it onto the internet at some stage.

 All in all, this was a great week away from home.
 I hope to do it again soon.